 Interstate 95 follows the turnpike from Interstate 195 (Exit 7A) northward to the end at Interstate 80 and the George Washington Bridge approach.
 From Exit 6 (Pearl Harbor Memorial Turnpike Extension) northward, the turnpike divides with four roadways: Two inner roadways restricted to cars only and two outer roadways open to cars, trucks and buses.

-The split turnpike configuration was extended southward from Exit 8A (New Jersey 32) to Exit 6 during a $2.3-billion construction project between 2009 and 2014 as funded by toll hikes between October 2008 and 2012.
+The split turnpike configuration was extended southward from Exit 8A (Route 32) to Exit 6 during a $2.3 billion construction project between 2009 and 2014 as funded by toll hikes between October 2008 and 2012.
 An opening ceremony for the new Turnpike lanes was held on October 24, 2014 at the Molly Pitcher service area.
 The new northbound lanes opened two days later, followed by opening of the expanded southbound lanes on November 3, 2014.1,2

 Two extensions are apart of the New Jersey Turnpike network.
 The Pearl Harbor Memorial Turnpike Extension provides a direct link between the north-south toll road (Exit 6) and the Pennsylvania Turnpike mainline (Interstate 276) at Bristol, Pennsylvania.
 This east-west roadway doubles as future Interstate 95, awaiting completion of the PA Turnpike and I-95 interchange at Bristol slated for late 2018.
 The New Jersey Turnpike Extension comprises Interstate 78 from Exit 14 east to Jersey City and Hoboken, providing direct access between the Turnpike (Interstate 95) and the Holland Tunnel into Manhattan.